Noah Baumbach: 2020–present: Adaptations and expansion

 Baumbach's feature film White Noise was adapted from the 1985 novel of the same name by Don DeLillo.
 The film reunited him with Greta Gerwig and Adam Driver, and was released by Netflix on December 30, 2022.
 The film premiered at the 79th Venice International Film Festival where it competed for the Golden Lion.
 The film received mixed reviews.
 In 2023, Baumbach again collaborated with Gerwig, co-writing the screenplay for her film Barbie starring Margot Robbie, Ryan Gosling, and America Ferrera.
-The film released on July 21, 2023 to critical acclaim and grossed $1.4 billion worldwide.
+The film released on July 21, 2023, to critical acclaim and grossed $1.4 billion worldwide.
 Baumbach and Gerwig received nominations for the Academy Award for Best Adapted Screenplay and BAFTA Award for Best Original Screenplay, and Golden Globe Award for Best Screenplay.
 Baumbach's unpublished memoir was acquired by Knopf in 2023.

-His upcoming film Jay Kelly, which is his fourth from Netflix, is described as a "coming-of-age story about adults".
+His most recent film Jay Kelly, which is his fourth from Netflix, is described as a "coming-of-age story about adults".
 Baumbach cast George Clooney and Adam Sandler.
 He co-wrote the film with actress Emily Mortimer and the film will be produced by David Heyman and Amy Pascal.
 Netflix boss Scott Stuber said: "Noah Baumbach's got an excellent kind of Jerry Maguire-esque, for lack of a better analogy, but a really great life-affirming movie with two big movie stars that's starting to come together, so that'll be exciting."

+On September 17, 2026, Variety reported that Baumbach signed a three-year, first-look agreement for features with Warner Bros., which takes effect in 2027.
+His first film under this deal is set to be released under the Warner Bros.
+Clockwork label and will be directed, written, and produced by Baumbach, as well as be produced by David Heyman and LuckyChap Entertainment.